 If my child has hemifacial microsomia, is there a risk for other problems?

+There is also the possibility of anomalies beyond the head; this is called the HFM; “expanded spectrum.”
+Your care team will evaluate your child’s heart, bones, kidneys, and extremities.
 Some children with hemifacial microsomia develop a cyst below the skin (called dermoid), often near the seams of the head bones, such as the eyebrow or around the nose.
 Five to 10 percent of children have such cysts on the cornea of the eye or in the soft tissue around the eye.
-About 15 percent of children with hemifacial microsomia have a cleft lip or palate.
-There is also the possibility of anomalies beyond the head; this is called the HFM ";expanded spectrum."
-Your care team will evaluate your child's heart, bones, kidneys, and extremities.
+About 10 percent of children with hemifacial microsomia have a cleft lip or palate.

 What nervous system disorders are associated with hemifacial microsomia?